 8. Playing outside integrates exercise.

-When outside, children run, jump, climb, walk, scoot, skip, leap, squat, throw, and lift.
+Children run, jump, climb, walk, scoot, skip, leap, squat, throw, and lift when outside.
 An outdoor landscape provides nature’s perfect gym for children to experience and explore.

 9. Outdoor play is essential to child development.

 A freeforestschool.org article by Jennifer Welch explains this perfectly.
 “How does outdoor play support this important process in brain and body development?
 Experiences and movement!
 Repeatedly throwing rocks in the water builds physical strength and mental connections.
 For example, is one arm or two required to get a rock to the water?
 Which arm throws better or farther?
 Large versus small, and how that equates to how heavy a rock feels.
 Once throwing becomes automatic through repetition, the brain starts to make connections regarding higher-level concepts such as rock weight and splash size.”

 “Next, a child might compare the differences between sticks and rocks.
 Sinks or floats?
 These are the building blocks of future learning.
 Each experience is a stepping stone to the next learning moment, and children need this valuable time to take in as much as the brain needs.
 So next time you visit the forest with a child, take a step back and watch.
 Let your little ones spend twenty minutes jumping in the same puddle or go back and forth over a fallen log.
 The body is teaching the brain, over and over again!
 It’s critical work.”

 10. Spending time in nature can bring peace to the brain.